gofore/angular-basic-training/reactive-programming-with-angular2/README.md

 # Solution: Observables

 - Generalization of promises for streams
+- To be included in _EcmaScript standard_ in future (as of May 2016 they're still in phase 1 out of 4 before reaching standardization)
 - Idea:
   - You subscribe to stream of events so that your handler gets invoked every time there is a new item
   ```javascript